vedsathwik275/envision/envision_product/neural/docs/api_reference.md

 The Envision Neural API provides access to machine learning models for transportation logistics predictions, specifically focused on Order Volume forecasting, Tender Performance prediction, and Carrier Performance prediction.
 This API enables clients to train models, generate predictions, and access historical prediction data.

+This reference documents the streamlined API that focuses on essential functionality for model training and prediction workflows.
+The API has been optimized to support core use cases while removing redundant and rarely used endpoints.

 ## Base URL

 All API endpoints are relative to the base URL: